Brite Advisors Pty Ltd

 9. When can a distribution be made?

-Following publication of the Explanatory Memorandum and the Fifth Report, Corporate Trustees and Beneficiaries have an opportunity to provide their feedback to the Receivers on the proposed distribution of the Trust Assets set out in the Explanatory Memorandum.
-This period of consultation will conclude on 31 January 2025 (Consultation Period).
+Following publication of the Explanatory Memorandum and the Fifth Report, Corporate Trustees and Beneficiaries had an opportunity to provide their feedback to the Receivers on the proposed distribution of the Trust Assets set out in the Explanatory Memorandum.
+This period of consultation concluded on 31 January 2025 (Consultation Period).
 Refer to FAQ 26.

 The Distribution Methodology Application hearing has not been listed by the Court at this stage and will not occur until any applications for leave to be heard have been determined by the Court.